diku-dk/futhark/docs/man/futhark-cuda.rst

 OPTIONS
 =======

--o outfile
+-h
-  Where to write the result.
-If the source program is named 'foo.fut', this defaults to 'foo'.
+  Print help text to standard output and exit.

 --library
   Generate a library instead of an executable.
 Appends ``.c``/``.h`` to the name indicated by the ``-o`` option to determine output file names.

---Werror
+-o outfile
-  Treat warnings as errors.
+  Where to write the result.
+If the source program is named ``foo.fut``, this defaults to ``foo``.

 --safe
   Ignore ``unsafe`` in program and perform safety checks unconditionally.